-Amended §114.5(b)(2) updates "director" to "division" and "director" to "commissioner".
+Amended §114.5(b)(1) and (2) and (d) update "director" to "division" and "director" to "commissioner."
 These non-substantive changes are necessary to reflect current regulatory structure and agency drafting style.

 Amended §114.5(b)(4) adds "Texas Workers' Compensation" to make clear which act is being referenced.
 This change is necessary for clarity and readability.